abhisri-shaha/Simon-Game/README.md

 # Simon Game

 ## Overview
 Welcome to the Simon Game project!
-This project is a simple, interactive web application that allows users to play the popular Simon Game online.
+This project is a simple, interactive website that allows users to play the popular Simon Game online.

 ## Technologies Used